19.09.2025

 28th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2025).
 Daejeon, Republic of Korea, 23.09.2025–27.09.2025

-We are happy to announce that MCML researchers are represented with 24 papers at MICCAI 2025.
+We are happy to announce that MCML researchers have contributed a total of 39 papers to MICCAI 2025: 25 Main, and 14 Workshop papers.
 Congrats to our researchers!

 D. Biagini, N. Navab and A. Farshad.